-- 1. Historical birth rates by single year of age of mother (14-49) for the years beginning with 1941 and ending with the year prior to the starting year.
+- 1. Historical birth rates by single year of age of mother (14-49) for the years beginning with 1941 and ending with the starting year.
 These data are updated each year. - 2.
-Projected birth rates by single year of age of mother (14-49) for the years beginning with the starting year and ending with 2100.
+Projected birth rates by single year of age of mother (14-49) for the years beginning with the year after the starting year and ending with 2100.
 These data are updated each year.